OpenDebates/Erin/DESCRIPTION.rst

 ^^^^^^^^^^^^^

-Glia is an initiative to build a bot development framework like how Django is a framework for web applications.
+Glia is an initiative to build a bot development framework like how flask is a framework for web applications.
 It is built on top of the `discord.py`_ library and supports all of it's extensions by default.

 What are Glia's goals?